 University of Portland - Portland, Oregon - GPA: 3.9

 Since joining industry, I rarely take time to write papers about my work, preferring instead to focus on building new great things.
-That said, LLVM is widely used as a basis for many current and past research projects by other people.
+That said, I've had the opportunity to colaborate on the following papers: